 But they didn’t run around and high five everyone declaring their happiness.
 They freaked out.
 They yelled.
 They told everyone how unfair the system was.
 They loudly declared they were not going to help transition their work to someone else.
 There was a tacit understanding among the managers that, “Yep, we made a good decision on that one.”

 You don’t want to be that person.

 Even if you hate your job and are pining for a layoff notice, a job loss can knock the wind right out of you.
 The choice to leave is no longer yours; someone has made the decision for you, and that can be hard to swallow.

 Instead of ranting like my former colleague, take a long, slow exhale and ask for a minute to process the news.
 When you manage your emotions by pausing like this, you help yourself stay calm, and you give yourself a chance to be present for the rest of the inevitable conversation.
 And by not allowing yourself to react immediately, you preserve your hard-earned reputation.

 2. Keep Your Dignity

 A former employee was on a last-chance performance agreement.
-Basically, if he screwed up one more time, he'd be fired, and he knew it.
-Well, it wasn’t long before he screwed up.
-When I delivered the news of his termination, I could see the layers of shock, regret, and remorse on his face.
-He might’ve cried.
-He promised to change his behavior.
-He begged me to change the decision.
+Basically, if they screwed up one more time, they’d be fired, and they knew it.
+Well, it wasn’t long before they screwed up.
+When I delivered the news of their termination, I could see the layers of shock, regret, and remorse on their face.
+They might’ve cried.
+They promised to change their behavior.
+They begged me to change the decision.
 (I didn’t.)
-It was cringe-worthy, and I was embarrassed for him.
+It was cringeworthy, and I was embarrassed for them.